-National Award-winning Director Sachin Kundalkar takes the bar high now with every film and now with a food film, he ventures outshining the rest of his works.
-But that’s highly debatable, he’s highly influenced by the European Cinema which is evident in all his films.
+National Award-winning Director Sachin Kundalkar takes the bar high with every film and now with a food film, he outshines the previous works (highly debatable).
 On the cinematic front, Gandha: The Smell (2009) and Aiyyaa (2012) stand out while on the Emotional-Human front Rajwade & Sons (2015) and Happy Journey (2014) while Restaurant (2006) is his best work.
-He’s a revolutionary filmmaker who works for the pure love of Cinema and lately, started blending rich content with wider audience appeal.
-With Gulabjaam, he presents a sensitive, unique and resonating film rooted in cinematic delicacy overwhelmed with its writing.
+He’s a revolutionary filmmaker whose passion keeps igniting and lately, has rich content blended for wider audience appeal.
+With Gulabjaam, he presents a sensitive, unique and resonating film rooted in cinematic delicacy etched in its soulful writing.

 Importantly, it’s a lip-smacking delicious venture set out to tantalise the soul.
 Maharashtrians will leave the theatre taking back memories of mouth-watering local cuisine.
 Food and Memories play an important role, it’s the transformation of a product into another, making it of one unique taste.
-Gulabjaam, a milk-based solid balls are soaked into sugar syrup – the title represents the change we undergo when we come in the contact with someone else (it is more specific and sounds amazing than what I wrote).
+Gulabjaam means the milk-based solid balls soaked into sugar syrup – the title represents the change we undergo when we come in the contact with someone else (it is more specific and sounds amazing than what I wrote).

-Sonali Kulkarni delivers a heart-wrenching performance, even though with her limitations and at times failing to justify the act – she manages to perform well.
+Sonali Kulkarni delivers a heart-wrenching performance, inspite of her limitation, she brings in nuances.
 The sensational and soulful Background Score by Debarpito Saha, crisp Editing by Suchitra Sathe and the rocking song by Kerala-based Thaikkadum Bridge are few takeaways after a tasteful and soulful watch.

 Release: 16 February, 2018